"Women have been the seed keepers across cultures, throughout history.

 ” Do you think an idea like this goes against the movement you are trying to promote, which is keeping the ancient traditions in tacked and not trying to modernize or change them?”

-She pondered for a while and finally said, ” I don’t think so, As long as what you are doing comes from a meaningful place and is symbolic and true to you.
+” I don’t think so, As long as what you are doing comes from a meaningful place and is symbolic and true to you.
 I think there are some women who would be interested in working with you.”

 Coming from Valentina this made me happy.
 She is the real deal not only has she founded groups to promote farming but also She has engaged in projects with Guaranies, Chiquitanos and Ayoreos tribes, designed to assist women and youth in the rediscovery and rescue of lost art forms.
 Valentina co-founded “Kunaymana”, a co-operative of Aymara women from two communities of Lake Titicaca, created to rescue, protect, and strengthen culture and agriculture, as of late prioritizing the crucial processes of cultural affirmation and mental decolonization.